mfocko/blog/blog/2024-01-28-rust-opinion.md

 It took years of work to even “incorporate” Rust into the Linux codebase, just to get the “Hello World!”.
-I don't have anything against the idea of writing drivers in the Rust, I bet it can catch a lot of common mistakes, but still introducing Rust to the kernel is another step to enlarge the monster.
+I don't have anything against the idea of writing drivers in Rust, I bet it can catch a lot of common mistakes, but still introducing Rust to the kernel is another step to enlarge the monster.

 I have to admit though that the _Apple GPU_ driver for Linux written in Rust is